Japan to rely more on timing than size in future FX action

 The finance ministry, which has jurisdiction over currency policy, can issue about 45 trillion yen in financing bills to secure yen for intervention.
 That means that even after a series of currency actions taken since last year, it is still left with about 40 trillion yen to spend, plenty to step into the market again.

-Tokyo has interpreted a G7 call for coordinated action to ensure market stability in its statement this week as signaling the group's readiness to jointly intervene if currency moves become too volatile.
+Tokyo has interpreted a G7 call for coordinated action to ensure market stability in its statement this week as signalling the group's readiness to jointly intervene if currency moves become too volatile.

 NO APPETITE FOR JOINT ACTION?